Study options for Hong Kong taxation subjects

 If you have not satisfied CPA Australia’s tax competency requirement, you are advised in My CPA Program to complete taxation study ( Australia Taxation) as a requirement to become a CPA.

-However, if you’re based in Hong Kong and intend to pursue a career in Hong Kong, it may be more appropriate to complete local taxation study with The Open University of Hong Kong.
+However, if you’re based in Hong Kong and intend to pursue a career in Hong Kong, it may be more appropriate to complete local taxation study with Hong Kong Metropolitan University.

 What to expect

-To complete this study with The Open University of Hong Kong, you will be required to take the following steps:
+To complete this study with Hong Kong Metropolitan University, you will be required to take the following steps:

 - Follow instructions provided by the university, study using the resources provided, and sit an exam with the university.